What is a standard home inspection?

 Surprise, surprise...different home inspection companies have different standards.
 Sure, the basics are the same as we all follow the corresponding state's Standard of Practice (SOPs.)
 At Condo Home Inspections LLC our standard is far beyond the basic requirements and you should not have to settle for the base minimum.There are a few key questions you must explore to ensure you are getting a top notch services beyond the obvious pleasantries.
 Just remember that inspectors do not have to go out of their way to inspect every inch of your property or access difficult or unpleasant areas of your home.
 Here's the service you should be getting:

 When you are shopping around for an inspector (and you should as we are not all the same) make sure to ask the important questions.
 How is my roof going to be inspected?
 Most inspectors would observe from the ground as best as they can, but that's frequently not enough.
 Our standard includes walking on the roof if the weather and slope permit, using 24 foot tall ladders to properly access the eves of the roof and flying our drone to ensure every shingle is right where it needs to be.
 Do I need a roof inspection if I'm buying a Condo?
-Funny you should ask!
-Yes, you actually do.
-While the inspector is not going to inspect the exterior in detail as that is not part of the property you are purchasing, taking a look at the roof will give you an idea about any potential major costs to the association reserves or worse yet any possible leaks directly into your property if you are on a top floor.
+It depends!
+While the inspector is not going to inspect the exterior in detail as that is not part of the property you are purchasing, taking a look at the roof (if accessible) will give you an idea about any potential major costs to the association reserves or worse yet any possible leaks directly into your property if you are on a top floor.
 Sometimes HVAC units may also be installed on the roof and it would be important for the inspector to check out.
 Because we recognize how important it is to have a roof over your head our standard inspection also includes a 1 year roof leak protection.

 Foundation/ Basement/ Crawl Space